-- Simulated OTF – A simpler version of OTF is where average velocity is either set by the software or represented by an analog voltage to track a part moving at a constant velocity.
+- Simulated On-the-Fly – A simpler version of on-the-fly marking is where average velocity is either set by the software or represented by an analog voltage to track a part moving at a constant velocity.

 Extrusion is a high-volume manufacturing process, during which raw materials are melted and formed into continuous profiles.
 It produces items like PVC pipe and other tubing, window frames, thermoplastic coatings, wire insulation and more.
 Many of these products require high-speed, accurate part marking, cutting and drilling—making laser technology a perfect fit.

-- Distance Marking – OTF systems are often used to mark distance labels along the length of a part such as tubing, wire, tape, or other products.
+- Distance Marking – On-the-fly laser marking systems are often used to mark distance labels along the length of a part such as tubing, wire, tape, fiber optics or other products.

-- 2D Data Matrix / QR Code / 1D Barcode Marking – OTF systems can mark barcodes as the part is traveling through the scanning field.
+- 2D Data Matrix / QR Code / 1D Barcode Marking – On-the-fly marking systems can mark barcodes as the part is traveling through the scanning field.

-- Product Packaging on Conveyors – Mark date codes and serial numbers on product packaging traveling at high-speeds on conveyor belts.
+- Product Packaging On-the-Fly – Laser mark date codes and serial numbers on product packaging traveling at high-speeds on conveyor belts.

-- Coated Medical Wire Stripping – OTF laser removal of coated copper medical wires used in medical device manufacturing.
+- Coated Medical Wire Stripping – On-the-fly ablation or laser removal of coated copper medical wires used in medical device manufacturing.